owldance/hootNAS/hoot-os/README.md

     for this particualar build, which sometimes can be very helpful when debugging the scripts.

+    The directory `hootos` appears empty when the build is done, because the host and overlayfs filesystems are unmounted. to review and edit the contents, see #3 here below.

-    overlayfs is basically a COW (copy-on-write) filesystem, `baseos` directory is read-only, all changes are made in the `staging` directory, and `baseos` and `staging` are then merged into `hootos`. `hootos` appears empty when the build is done, to review and edit the contents, see #3 here below.
+    overlayfs is a COW (copy-on-write) filesystem, `baseos` directory is read-only, all changes are made in the `staging` directory, and `baseos` and `staging` are then merged into `hootos`.

     ### Review and editing the hootOS build